garedean/band_central/README.md

 Author: Garrett Olson

-Band Central is a Sinatra app that allows tracks bands and the venues they've played at.
+Band Central is a Sinatra app that tracks bands and the venues they've played at.

 #Setup

-Boot up a local Sinatra server (localhost:4567) and navigate to the root directory ('/').
-Let the intuitive UI guide you.

-#Rake commands to get app running
+Start by running the following Rake commands to set up the database:

 ```
 rake db:create
 rake db:migrate
 rake db:test:prepare
 ```

+Boot up a local Sinatra server (localhost:4567) and navigate to the root directory ('/').
+Let the intuitive UI guide you.

 #Copyright and license